enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/logs.rst

 * the stdout/stderr of the job instance.
 This means that if payloads use a ConsoleAppender for their logs (as is recommended) it will be fully here.

 These files are **not purged** automatically.
-This is the admin's responsability.
+This is the admin's responsibility.

 Also of note, there are two log levels involved here: